-Shares in Nissan Ramen, for example, have a multi-decade history of outperformance during recession.
+Shares in Nissin Ramen, for example, have a multi-decade history of outperformance during recession.
 That’s because people start buying cheaper products as a substitute for their preferred goods when they have less money.

 You can also find a similar effect in sectors like entertainment and some parts of the tech industry.
 After all, how do consumers act when funds are short, and the news is constantly talking about how terrible the economy is?
 They often escape into movies, video games, social media, and other forms of cheaper entertainment.

-A five-year chart of Nissan Foods Holdings.
-Note its significant price gains during the 2020 lockdowns, and also towards the later part of 2022 as inflation began rising.
+A five-year chart of Nissin Foods Holdings.
+Note its significant price gains during the 2020 lockdowns, and also towards the beginning of 2023 as inflation began rising.

 debunking myths on recession proof assets

 We mentioned further above that, contrary to popular belief, emerging markets probably won’t help you in a declining global economy.